XanderMJ/spotilib/README.md

 ######The library contains some options to create folders en .txt files.
 I have used those to store the information from songs I dont want to get played by Spotify.

+#spotimeta.py

+Spotimeta is a library that allows you to acces more of the metadata from the currently playing song.
+This library uses the *spotipy* library to search for missing data.
+At this moment the library is still very limmited.

+###What does it offer?
+The *spotilib* library can only give you the name of one artist, even if the song is a collaboration between mulitple artists.
+The *spotimeta* library tries to find the missing artists.
+As this is very early stage,it does not always succed in finding the wright information, in that case it returns an error and falls back to the *spotilib* results.

+###How does it work?
+*spotimeta.artists()* this returns a list op all the collaborating artist.
+On failure it returns an controlled error.